alekszkovacs/UmbraAnonymityAnalysis/mainnet_output.md

 ## HEURISTICS 1

-reports/results/mainnet/
 There are `4580/8858` withdraw transactions (eth+token) where the receiver address has registrated public keys into the stealth key registry.
 This means we have assigned `4580` stealth addresses to `2880` different addresses.
 From these `1440` has ens address.

-This heuristics deanonymized `4580`stealth addresses and connected`0` stealth addresses together.
+This heuristics deanonymized `4580` stealth addresses and connected `0` stealth addresses together.
 With this, `4580` new stealth addresses have been added to the deanonymization set and `0` new stealth addresses have been connected together.

 **TOTAL deanonymized stealths: `4580/8169`**